nvella/logicbot/README.md

   - **and** 2 inputs, 1 output (Sets the state of the output channel to true if the state of both input channels are true)
   - **or** 2 inputs, 1 output (Sets the state of the output channel to true if the state of one or both of the input channels are true)
   - **not** 1 input, 1 output (Sets the state of the output channel to the inverse state of the input channel)
-  - **xor** 2 inputs, 1 output(Sets the state of the output channel to true *only if the state of one* input channel is true)
+  - **xor** 2 inputs, 1 output (Sets the state of the output channel to true *only if the state of one* input channel is true)
-  - **indicator** 1 input, 0 outputs (Sets the block the object is placed on to either a green block or a red block depending on the input channel)
+  - **indicator** 1 input, 0 outputs (Sets the block the object is placed on to either a green block or a red block depending on the state of the input channel)

 To use these objects, place a sign on a block with the contents